 We all attend a lot of meetings.
 Meeting room management is important for every organization because it affects your bottom line in terms of efficiencies, productivity and space utilization.
-Here are 12 stats and some questions to consider for meeting room management:
+Here are 12 meeting facts and stats, along with some questions to consider for meeting room management:

 - 11 million meetings are held in the United States each day on average.
 That adds up quickly to 55 million a week and 220 million a month.
 By the end of the year, the meeting total is well over a billion.